kshehadeh/karims-chrome-extension/readme.md

 ## Copy Current Tab URL

-This is a simple Chrome extension that copies the current tab URL to the clipboard.
+This is a simple feature that copies the current tab URL to the clipboard.
 It is useful when you want to share the URL with someone or save it for later.
 Because it's setup as a command, you can setup a keyboard shortcut for this command by going to the chrome extensions management page and follow these steps:

 1. In the sidebar, you should see a "Keyboard shortcuts" link.
 Click on it
 2. Find the "Copy Current Tab URL" command and click on the input field